nih-cfde/published-documentation/docs/about/portalguide.md

 To log into the portal and dashboard:

+![alt_text](../images/Login_CFDE.png "Globus Login")

 1. Click **Log In** in the upper-right of the page.
 The Login page displays.

-![alt_text](../images/Login_CFDE.png "Globus Login")

-2. Search for your organization using the drop-down, sign in with Google, or sign in with an ORCID iD.
+1. Search for your organization using the drop-down, sign in with Google, or sign in with an ORCID iD.

-    a.
-If you do not see your organization in the drop-down, then click **Sign in with ORCID ID** to create a Globus account.
+- If you do not see your organization in the drop-down, then click **Sign in with ORCID ID** to create a Globus account.
 A warning message displays.

 ![alt_text](../images/Login.png "Login")

-    b.
-Click **Allow**.
+- Click **Allow**.

-    c.
-Enter your information and click **Login**.
+- Enter your information and click **Login**.

 ### View Your Profile